2016 Foreclosure Legislation

-On June 23, 2016, Governor Andrew M. Cuomo signed legislation to address the threat posed to communities by vacant and abandoned “zombie properties” throughout the State of New York.
+In 2016, legislation was signed to address the threat posed to communities by vacant and abandoned “zombie properties” throughout the State of New York was passed.

 First, with regard to inspection, maintenance and reporting, the law requires mortgagees or their servicing agents to inspect one-to-four family residential properties within 90 days of when the corresponding mortgage loan falls into delinquency and to conduct periodic follow-up inspections thereafter.
 If the mortgagee or servicer determines that the property is vacant and abandoned, as defined in the new law, the mortgagee or agent must assume maintenance obligations for the property and provide pertinent information regarding the property to the Department for inclusion in the Department’s vacant and abandoned property registry.